Applications for Trimester 1 2022 open 6 September 2021

 To be eligible you must be:

-- an Australian citizen or hold an Australian permanent humanitarian visa
+- an Australian citizen, New Zealand citizen, Australian permanent resident or holder of an Australian permanent humanitarian visa

 - enrolled in an associate, bachelor or honours degree in a Commonwealth supported place (CSP) or a postgraduate by coursework degree (CSP or full fee)

 - enrolled full time unless there are circumstances preventing full-time study